Giant Chinese spy balloon discovered hovering high above northern US

 “Currently, we assess that this balloon has limited additive value from an intelligence collection perspective.
 But we are taking steps nevertheless to protect against foreign intelligence collection of sensitive information,” a US official told ABC News.

-Officials said the balloon has been in US air space for a few days balloon, and the military believes with “very high confidence” the high-altitude craft is of Chinese origin.
+Officials said the balloon has been in US air space for a few days, and the military believes with “very high confidence” the high-altitude craft is of Chinese origin.

+“We are confident that this high-altitude surveillance balloon belongs to the [People’s Republic of China],” a senior defense official said on Thursday, CNN reports.
+“Instances of this activity have been observed over the past several years, including prior to this administration.”

+A senior US official told the network the balloon “does not present a military or physical threat to people on ground.”

 The Independent has contacted the Chinese embassy in Washington for comment.